-There can be a whole host of things that can cause your dog to start limping and in this article, we are going to try to look at some of these and the action you may need to consider taking.
+They are many causes of limping in dogs – in this article on dog limping, we are going to try to look at some of these and the action you may need to consider taking.

-If your dog is limping it is important to consult a vet if it is a severe or prolonged problem or one that is accompanied by other worrying symptoms
+If your dog is limping it is important to get to the vet if it is a severe or prolonged dog limping problem or one that is accompanied by other worrying symptoms.
+Limping in dogs is a serious condition.

 Spotting the Signs of Joint Pain or Problem

 Dogs are hardy souls and they tend to have a much higher pain threshold than humans.
-Often, by the time they start limping this can be a sign that they are in a lot of pain.
-Sometimes the problem will have been building up for a long time before the limping started, other times it may have been a sudden injury that has caused it.
-Sometimes the limping may come and go.
-It is important to look out for other signs that your dog may be in pain.
+Often, by the time you notice dog limping this can be a sign that they are in a lot of pain.
+Sometimes the problem will have been building up for a long time before the dog limping started, other times it may have been a sudden injury that has caused it.
+Sometimes the dog limping may come and go.
+It is important to look out for other signs that your limping dog may be in pain.

 - Stiffness, particularly when getting up after resting